Skip to Content

 Sea Otters

-Southern sea otters can be found along California’s central coast, from San Mateo County in the north to near Santa Barbara in the south.
-Northern sea otters are located along the coast of Alaska and Washington, and Russian otters are found in the Pacific Ocean off Russia and Japan.
+Southern sea otters inhabit the central coast of California, stretching from San Mateo County in the north to near Santa Barbara in the south.
+On the other hand, Northern sea otters are situated along the coast of Alaska and Washington.
+Russian otters are found in the Pacific Ocean off the coasts of Russia and Japan.
+These distinct populations occupy specific regions, contributing to the overall diversity of sea otter habitats.

 Guadalupe fur Seals